MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 04 - Counters/README.md

    Enable(3) <= Count(2) AND Enable(2);
    TFF3: ToggleFF PORT MAP (Enable(3), Clock, Resetn, Count(3));

-   digit0: hex7seg PORT MAP (Count(3 DOWNTO 0), HEX0);                 -- Here after we get the output for each TFF we will map it with the HEX 0 with the same entity we used it before
+   digit0: hex7seg PORT MAP (Count(3 DOWNTO 0), HEX0);                 -- Here after we get the output for each TFF we will map the final result to the HEX 0
 END Behavior;

-LIBRARY ieee;
-USE ieee.std_logic_1164.all;

 ENTITY ToggleFF IS
    PORT ( T, Clock, Resetn : IN  STD_LOGIC;
           Q                : OUT STD_LOGIC);
 END ToggleFF;

 ARCHITECTURE Behavior OF ToggleFF IS
-   SIGNAL T_out : STD_LOGIC;                         -- Creat a siganl
+   SIGNAL T_out : STD_LOGIC;                         -- Creating a signal
 BEGIN
-   PROCESS (Clock)                                   -- This mean if any changes happen in the clock i will run this process BEGIN
+   PROCESS (Clock)                                   -- If any changes happen in the clock, this process will run BEGIN
       IF (Clock'EVENT AND Clock = '1') THEN          -- Simple nested if statment (if the clock change and it become one then enter the next if)
          IF (Resetn = '0') THEN                      -- Also if the reset is 0 then T_out will be 0